 Climb to the top of the Desert View Watchtower

 At Desert View, there’s a 70ft tall Watchtower that gives you some great views of the Grand Canyon and gives you a better size of its scale.
 From the top, you can see over 100 miles away on a clear day!

 The Watchtower isn’t an original which is slightly disappointing, but it’s still cool.
 It was designed in 1932 and is a replica of prehistoric towers that have been found in the Colorado Plateau.

-At the South Rim of the Grand Canyon there’s a Rim Trail which follows along the top of the canyon.
+The Rim Trail at the Grand Canyon follows along the top of the canyon.
 It’s nice and flat and easily accessible (although at some points towards Hermits Rest it does get VERY close to the edge, so maybe not good if you get nervous easily!)